Shared vs Managed WordPress Hosting

 Why we recommend it: We recommend Kinsta to businesses and developers seeking a robust and high-performance managed WordPress hosting solution, especially those prioritizing speed, security and user-friendly management tools.

-Pressable delivers superb managed WordPress hosting services that are fully managed, with a 100% uptime guarantee, superior performance and excellent expert support.
+Pressable delivers superb, fully managed WordPress hosting services, with a 100% uptime guarantee, superior performance, and excellent expert support.

 Hosting with Pressable means leveraging Automattic’s WP Cloud, an exclusive cloud platform optimized for WordPress in terms of speed, uptime, security, and scalability, ensuring an affiliation with the very creators of WordPress.